mhenrixon/json_spec/README.md

       """
 ```

-The background steps above aren't provided by json_spec and the "visit" steps are provided by
+The background steps above aren't provided by rspec-oj and the "visit" steps are provided by
 Capybara.
-The remaining steps, json_spec provides.
+The remaining steps, rspec-oj provides.
 They're versatile and can be used in plenty of
 different formats:

 ```cucumber